Ambrose Agius

-Ambrose Agius, O.S.B. (born Tancredi Alfred Agius; 17 September 1856 – 13 December 1911) was a Maltese Archbishop of the Catholic Church.
+Ambrose Agius (born Tancredi Alfred Agius; 17 September 1856 – 13 December 1911) was a Maltese archbishop of the Catholic Church.

-A member of the Benedictine Order, Agius was appointed the Apostolic Delegate to the Philippines by Pope Pius X in 1904.
-Agius was delegated to canonically crown the image of Our Lady of La Naval de Manila in 1907.
-He founded the first Benedictine monastery in Malta, and consecrated the first Filipino bishop in the Catholic Church.
+A member of the Benedictine Order, Agius was appointed the apostolic delegate to the Philippines by Pope Pius X in 1904.
+In 1907, Agius was delegated to canonically crown the image of Our Lady of La Naval de Manila.
+He founded the first Benedictine monastery in Malta and consecrated the first Filipino bishop of the Catholic Church.

 Early life

-Agius was born on 17 September 1856, in the Egyptian city of Alexandria (then under the Ottoman Empire), the second son (third child) of a Maltese merchant named Tancredi Agius and his wife Saveria Sammut.
+Agius was born on 17 September 1856, in the Egyptian city of Alexandria (then part of the Ottoman Empire), the second son and third child of a Maltese merchant named Tancredi Agius and his wife, Saveria Sammut.
 Tancredi's children were: